kuzzleio/kuzzle/docs/plugins.md

 }
 ```

-In this example, in Kuzzle, the `modifiedRequestObject` have now a `createdAt` attribute.
+In this example, in Kuzzle, the `modifiedRequestObject` has now a `createdAt` attribute.

 ## Examples